PKU-Alignment/eval-anything/development.md

 ## General Guidelines

-1. Create a directory under the `benchmarks` folder
+1. Create a directory under the `benchmarks` folder.
    - Write a configuration file `configs.yaml`.
 Here is an [example](eval_anything/benchmarks/text_to_text/gsm8k/configs.yaml).
    - Develop `eval.py` after inheriting from the corresponding benchmark base class.
 2. (Optional) Create `metrics.py` and `tools.py` and make registers for new metrics and evaluation tools.
 Here is an [example](eval-anything/eval_anything/benchmarks/text_to_text/TruthfulQA).